JnyJny/springer_downloader/README.md

 Download all books in a specific package in EPUB format:

-`$ springer download package --name 'Computer Science' --file-format epub`
+`$ springer download package --name 'Computer Science' --format epub`

 Download all books in packages whose name includes `Science`: